pran-7-5/eco_style/README.md

 No, I didnâ€™t get covid, rather in 2020 I was jumping across a wall and an idiot parked his bicycle there so fell on it, went to the hospital for x-ray and it was fine.
 The doctor is upset that he hasn't seen me for 6 years now.

+I throw away most certificates, only a few left.
+I don't like these, my words are more powerful than these.
+I have a few drawing competition certificates left like National-level chess tournament, Science Olympiad, Few aeromodelling, Few athletics.

+Yeah no debate or speech, I mean you can understand why, I totally have a different understanding, plus they have always punished me for speaking those things.
+Like sitting on knees at the school gate.
+I like that instead of sitting in the class and listening to nonsense.
+I hate institutions, schools, colleges, and offices.
+Never completed a single book in my life.
+Never done homework.
+Caught a few times, punished, but still saved me a lot of time.

+I had only 1 notebook that was also very hard to fill.
+In the exam I write what I have imagined and mostly it matches the book.
+I like videos, but not reading and writing.
+I hate writing exams.
+That's one reason why I liked math, physics, chemistry, and computer science.
+Very less writing 3 lines max.
+In language I took Sanskrit.
+You can write an essay in just 5 lines.
+But still, the Govt imposes English as compulsory for 16 years.
+Then there are too many computer languages.
+So how did I figure out these things, well I have been trained by nature itself, specifically the mighty adolescent age.
+Trophies are temporary.
+What is not temporary.
+Nature is the best teacher.
 ```